brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 > **Note**
 - mip6d should be installed only in Home Agent (HA), Mobile Node (MN), Correspondent Node (CN).
 ### mip6d configuration
+Open the file named as `mip6d.conf` in `/etc/` directory and do the following configuration:
 - Home Agent
 ```
 NodeConfig HA;